Can the Chinese Hack Into My Solar System?

 The key issue is the software.
 Software has vulnerabilities, like the unlocked car in the Walmart parking lot.
 They don’t have to be designed into the code because no matter how hard software engineers try, bugs are a fact of life in complex applications, presenting hackers with opportunities.

 Critical infrastructure has been hacked — in the US, on US-made equipment, with US software, and supervised by US operators.
-The truth is that we’re vulnerable to exploitable weaknesses by using technology, or just participating in a society that runs on technology.
+The truth is that we’re vulnerable to exploitable weaknesses simply by using technology or just participating in a society that runs on technology.

 So, yes.
 Threat actors can potentially hack and cripple the US power grid through solar hardware connected to the internet.